albintbaby/git-search-algorithm/README.md

 To run this application in you local machine,

 1. Required docker client installed in your computer
-2. Open the application root folder in terminal or command prop and run command docker-compose up --build
+2. Open the application root folder in terminal or command prop and run command: docker-compose up --build
 3. API documentation and API can be accessed through swagger: http://localhost:8080/swagger-ui.html